Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Visit the NYS Contact Tracing Initiative Webpage to apply to be part of the Contact Tracing Team.

-We are now in New York State Forward Phase 4 which permits the opening of
+New York State Forward Phase 4

 All City of White Plains Departments are open with COVID rules in effect